sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2022-01-25-annotate-pdf-files-using-csharp/index.md

 draft: false
 url: /2022/01/25/annotate-pdf-files-using-csharp/
 author: 'Shoaib Khan'
 summary: 'No more long discussions within long email threads on the content of the document(s).
 You can use annotations to markup documents with personalized messages and their replies.
 This article discussed **how to programmatically annotate PDF files to markup documents using C#**.
-Additionally, we will also discuss how to remove annotations from PDF files.
+Additionally, we will also discuss how to remove annotations from PDF files.'

-The following topics are discussed in this article:

-*   .NET API to Annotate PDF Files
-*   Add Annotations to PDF
-    *   Arrow annotations
-    *   Rectangle annotations
-    *   Ellipse or Oval annotations
-    *   Distance annotations
-*   Remove Annotations from PDF Files'
 tags: ['Add annotations in PDF', 'add annotations in PDF using csharp', 'annotate PDF', 'Annotate PDF in CSharp', ]
 categories: ['GroupDocs.Annotation Product Family']
 ---